JanLawrence/optimy_assessment/README.md

 ## Table Classes (class/Comment.php, class/News.php)

-- You can see I have extended the class/Comment.php and class/News.php in DB class.
+- You can see that I have extended the class/Comment.php and class/News.php in DB class.

 - The class/table.php will serve as our model-like functions.
 These classes will serve as our connection to tables in our database.
 So every newly added table we can create another class for the new table, to access the DB ORM.
 You can also add your custom methods in case of manipulating data.